Summary

 # scaler.fit_transform(X_test) # NEVER do this

-Using Linear Kernel When Data Is Nonlinear
+Using a Linear Kernel on Nonlinear Data

 Training OCSVM on Contaminated Data